robertbraeutigam/scan/README.md

 the network or connect networks on separate physical infrastructure is supported.

 All data is defined as a time-series.
-Each data point has an associated timestamp and all the related data elements.
+Each data point has an associated timestamp and all related data elements.
 Data elements do not just carry a technical format (such as how many bytes, etc.), but also meaning, whether it is an Identifiaction, Event or Measurement, etc.